Table of Contents

 3. Set up a stalk jar

 If you live with a friend or a roommate, ask them to set up a stalk jar for you where you put a $10 bill every time you stalk your ex.
-If you live along, you can do this by yourself.
+If you live alone, you can do this by yourself.
 But remember to be honest.
 Once you feel the pinch in your pocket, stalking may not seem so appealing after all.

 4. Keep yourself busy